IPA.CONF(5) IPA.CONF(5)

 debug_limit - debug limit related events (rule, 1);

-debug_limit_init - give more information about limits initialization
+debug_limit_init - report about limit initialization (rule, 1);

 debug_threshold - debug threshold related events (rule, 1);